hoboacademic/conflictinginscriptions/_posts/2019-04-18-welcome-to-jekyll.md

   - general
   - update
 ---
 Thanks for dropping through to visit and test out how this blog is doing!
+This site is currently under construction and will (fingers crossed) be ready soon.